CERTs Seed Grants Request for Proposals

 Chisago Lakes Chamber of Commerce: Chisago Lakes Area Hub

 Chisago, MN – Chisago Lakes Area Chamber of Commerce and Eutectics will utilize the seed grant money to conduct outreach to the community as part of developing a Clean Energy Financing Hub for the Chisago Lakes area.
 The Hub will create a community-based public-private partnership in order to build clean energy financing solutions for all economic sectors within the region.
 The community outreach includes small and medium enterprises (commercial and not-for-profit), large commercial and industrial customers, public buildings, and single-family and multifamily residents.
 The Hub will leverage public and private financing tools to create streamlined access to technical expertise for businesses, property owners and residents, and qualified contractors to implement clean energy projects.
-(Energy efficiency: Low-Cost/No-Cost Upgrades; Behavior Change; Building Envelope and Lighting Upgrades; Renewable Energy: Solar Thermal and Solar Electric; Additional Technologies: Geothermal; $4,000)
+(Energy efficiency: Low-Cost/No-Cost Upgrades, Behavior Change, Building Envelope and Lighting Upgrades and others.
+Renewable Energy: Solar Thermal and Solar Electric.
+Additional Technologies: Geothermal; $4,000)

-Community Action Partnership of Suburban Hennepin: Community Solar for Community Action
+Minnesota Community Action Partnership: Community Solar for Community Action

 City of Elk River: Elk River Fuel Efficient Fleet